reiryuki/AudioFX-LineageOS-Magisk-Module/README.md

 ## Descriptions
 - An equalizer ported from LineageOS ROM
 - Post process type soundfx
 - Can only be applied with Music apps that has external EQ option such as Xperia Music, Youtube Music, and Spotify.
-Not working with SoundCloud or Youtube app.
+Not working with SoundCloud nor Youtube app.
 - Deactivates any global type soundfx while turned on
 - Will take about 3 minutes after device boot until the FX is started